neuralmagic/sparseml/examples/pytorch-torchvision/README.md

 PyTorch training flow with SparseML.

 ## Installation
-To get set up, just run `pip install sparseml[torchvision]`
+To begin, run `pip install sparseml[torchvision]`

 ## Notebook
 For a quick, step-by-step walk-through of performing the integration and pruning a model run through the [pruning.ipynb](https://github.com/neuralmagic/sparseml/blob/main/examples/pytorch-torchvision/pruning.ipynb) notebook.

-Just run `jupyter notebook` in your terminal and navigate to the notebook in your browser to get started.
+Run `jupyter notebook` in your terminal and navigate to the notebook in your browser to get started.

 ## Script
 `examples/pytorch-torchvision/main.py` is an ease-of-use script for applying a SparseML optimization recipe to a torchvision classification model.